ctfer-io/romeo/README.md

 The design is generic so **whatever your software testing technology stack is**, it might fit your needs: Helm, Terraform, Pulumi, RobotFramework, in-house solutions, ...
 Making adoption of Romeo **low cost**.

-This work is based upon [Than McIntosh blog post "Code coverage for Go integration tests"](https://go.dev/blog/integration-test-coverage).
+This work is based upon [Than McIntosh blog post "Code coverage for Go integration tests"](https://go.dev/blog/integration-test-coverage) and [doc page](https://go.dev/doc/build-cover).

 - [How it works](#how-it-works)
   - [Context](#context)